peramsathyam/zero-to-django-pyreact/weavler/README.md

 $ python manage.py makemigrations
 ```

+or

+If you want to give the migration(s) a meaningful name instead of a generated one, you can use the makemigrations --name option:

+    $ python manage.py makemigrations --name changed_my_model your_app_label

 Once you have your new migration files, you should apply them to your database to make sure they work as expected:

     $ python manage.py migrate